 Nazrul in the role of Narad

-Nazrul was attached with Film Industry and also in Theatre.
-He acted as Narad (Narad is believed to be ancient India's most travelled sage with the ability to visit distant worlds and realms) in the feature film Bhakta Dhruba.
+Nazrul was associated with the film industry as well as theatre.
+He played the role of Narad (Narad is believed to be ancient India's most travelled sage with the ability to visit distant worlds and realms) in the feature film Bhakta Dhruba.
 He was also the music director of this film.
-Out of eighteen songs used in this film, seventeen were written by Nazrul.
+Out of eighteen songs used in this film, seventeen were written by Nazrul himself.

-Nazrul started a gramophone record (a disc shaped analogue sound recording medium) shop named Kalgeeti in Vivekaanda Road, Calcutta (now Kolkata).
+Nazrul started a gramophone record (a disc shaped analogue sound recording medium) shop named Kalgeeti on Vivekananda Road, Calcutta (now Kolkata).